Cyphre117/PrototypeDevTDD/TDD.md

 The final function is the update function which does the heavy lifting of the class, when called it will check if the camera needs to be updated or not.
 If it does it will translate the camera’s matrix to the correct position and then scale it accordingly.

 #### Error Reporting
-This will simply output an error string and check for the users's input befor exiting the program.
+This will simply output an error string and check for the users's input before exiting the program.

 #### Input Manager
 The input manager consists of 3 functions and an unordered map.
 Two of the functions are very simple; they either set the value of the key to true or false in the unordered map.
 In doing this however, if they value of the key has not been added to the map yet, it is now added with the value it has been set to.